 Born in Bratislava, raised in Canada.
 This is Ingrid's 18th feature film as producer.
-She is head of screenwriting, and tenured faculty at York University, in the department of Cinema and Media Arts.
+She is a tenured Associate Professor at York University, in the department of Cinema and Media Arts.

 HALLIE SWITZER -Actor (Sara)

 Born in Toronto, Hallie has played lead roles in many pUNK films projects, MODRA (2010), i am a good person/i am a bad person (2011), PORCUPINE LAKE (20170, WISH (2021).
 She actively engages with community causes @goodmammaries @parent.well.fed